otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 N (BYTE)
    The number of prekey messages present in this message.

-Prekeys (DATA)
+Prekey messages (DATA)
-   All (N) prekey messages serialized according to OTRv4 spec.
+   All 'N' prekey messages serialized according to OTRv4 specification.

 Prekey MAC (MAC)
-   The MAC for this entire message.
+  The MAC with the appropriate MAC key of everything: from the message type to the prekey messages.
 ```

 #### Storage Information Message

-This is the message you send when you want to know how many prekey messages are
+This is the message sent when you want to know how many prekey messages are
 there in storage.
-Only the publisher can send this message.
+Only the publisher of those prekey messages can send this
+message.

+It must be encoded as:

 ```
 Message type (BYTE)